-When I divorced from my ex over eight years ago I knew I wanted to remarry.
+When I divorced my ex over eight years ago I knew I wanted to remarry.
 I desired companionship and closeness with another individual.
 But, I had certain “qualifications” that I was looking for in a new partner.
 One “qualification” was that he would have children.
 A man with children of his own would understand the love I had for my two boys.
 But, what I didn’t consider was that my boys were almost grown and out of the house.
 Should I look for a man in a similar circumstance?
 Obviously, that flew right past me and I fell in love with a man that had two children that were eight and ten at the time we married.

 If you’ve read any of my other articles you will know that my ex passed away a week prior to my marriage, so my new husband and I didn’t have an ex to deal with on my side plus my kids had one foot out the door.
 However, my new husband had young kids and his situation was an entirely different story.

 When I first met my husband we started as just friends.
 About a year after we met, we decided to enter into a romantic relationship when we realized we were in love with one another.
-Although, I knew my husband loved me when we married, I also suspected he still had a lingering devotion towards his ex.
+Although I knew my husband loved me when we married, I also suspected he still had a lingering devotion towards his ex.
 I say this because when I first went inside my future husband’s house (when we were just friends) I noticed he still had family pictures that included his ex displayed on the walls.

 Occasionally, they would meet for dinners or celebrate holidays or birthdays together.
 She would call him if she needed anything.
-For a short time they even contemplated getting back together when we were just friends.
+For a short time, they even contemplated getting back together when we were just friends.
 Did she still care for him?
 I think he was convenient for her and a welcome distraction between new boyfriends.
 He was her comfort zone in the dysfunctional world she had created.
 Regardless, she certainly didn’t want a new wife entering the picture that worked hard at changing the boundaries.

 We married two and a half years after meeting, almost four years after his divorce.
 But, my husband and his ex had weak boundaries and remnants of those weaknesses continued in their communications and meetings after we married.
 When two people divorce/break up and they establish poor boundaries thereafter, it’s very hard to firm up those boundaries when needed.
 Did they really want each other back?
 This was my struggle and a fear I had to get over to move on with my marriage.
 But, I couldn’t accept running a marriage boundaryless without direction.
 My husband didn’t want his ex back but had a very hard time transitioning over to a new wife.
-His ex didn’t want him back but she also didn’t want another person (me) interfering in her established broken family.
+His ex didn’t want him back but she also didn’t want another person (me) interfering with her established broken family.

 My husband was the one man that ever provided her with consistency and comfort.
 So, this had to be an adjustment for her as well, keeping in mind all the boundaries we imposed were not wanted by her and caused her to go through a continual process of change.
 No one likes change and often people fight a structured change when they are used to living life according to their terms.
 She lost the one thing in her life that was good – my husband and she knew he wasn’t coming back.